Welcome to Ally-Keys!

 - screen reader

-A web application that uses a small Internet of Things (IoT) chip to host a Bluetooth Low Energy keyboard.
+Ally Keys is a combination of a web application that interfaces with a small Internet of Things (IoT) chip to host a Bluetooth Low Energy keyboard.
+The web application can send keystrokes to any device connected wirelessly to the IoT chip.

 The web application can then leverage the keyboard shortcuts on the mobile platform: